LSC-20085 - Cell Signalling

 Not surprisingly, dysregulation of cellular communication causes many diseases including cancer.

 Cell to cell communication involves many signalling pathways.
 These signalling pathways regulate multiple cellular processes by acting through sensors to stimulate molecules that are responsible for controlling different important cellular processes.
 This module explores these signalling pathways and provides details on their molecular components and their mode of action.
-The module also places an emphasis on independent study and further develops skills in the in the acquisition, analysis and written communication of scientific information.
+The module also places an emphasis on independent study and further develops skills in the acquisition, analysis and written communication of scientific information.

 Aims